-Historic Sites of Manitoba: Lang House (RM of Pembina)
+Historic Sites of Manitoba: Lang House (Municipality of Pembina)

 An abandoned two-storey stone house located far into an agricultural field in the Rural Municipality of Pembina, southeast of La Riviere, was built by mason Jim Willox for David Lang (sometimes spelled Laing), who came from around Montreal in May 1879 and established a farm here that he called “Burnbrae.”
 Willox built a number of stone residences in the district during the 1890s but few of them have survived because of the builder’s lack of experience with the area’s blue-clay soil.
 It seems sturdy but tends to flow slowly unless the foundations of buildings are deep or the building is relatively Iight.
 It is believed the Lang House was Willox’s last commission before his departure to England to attend Queen Victoria’s 1897 Diamond Jubilee celebration.